 Compliance with minimum wage laws and non-wage conditions of employment often depends on labor market specific factors.
 In developing countries, many workers still earn less than the legal minimum and lack access to mandated non-wage benefits.
 Enforcement has not kept up with regulation growth and compliance has not been measured from a multidimensional perspective.
 Such an approach would help to understand the impact of institutional variables and country-specific approaches on the level of labor law violation.
 The difference between de facto and de jure regulation remains particularly pertinent in countries where compliance is low.

-An index of minimum wage violation would enable policymakers and researchers to analyze the level and depth of non-compliance and act accordingly.
+An index of minimum wage violation would allow decision-makers to analyze the level and depth of non-compliance and act accordingly.

 If data on enforcement and compliance are scarce, finding appropriate measures for both is problematic.

-The minimum wage can result in substantial unemployment and other economic costs that compliance and enforcement may reinforce.
+Very high minimum wages and overly strict non-wage laws can lead to unemployment and other economic costs that compliance and enforcement reinforce.

-While careful planning of enforcement strategies is necessary, lack of skills and resources often determines enforcement practice.
+A lack of skills and resources often limits enforcement practices.

-Policymakers need to consider the country’s policy goals before increasing the number of inspectors; raising their number will not necessarily raise compliance rates.
+Raising the number of inspectors will not necessarily raise compliance rates.

-Enforcement in a severely resource-constrained environment is difficult when minimum wage regulations are complex.
+Enforcement in a severely resource-constrained environment is difficult when minimum wage and other labor regulations are complex.